Oraclebun/ci-datacentric-project3/Tests.md

 ![Local Screen Shot](https://github.com/Oraclebun/ci-datacentric-project3/blob/master/static/image/readme_image/LocalSS.jpg)

+** Latest note :
+Adjusted the iframe styling and added an additional div to embed the iframe to fix the layout bug issue as mentioned above.
+It seems to have solve this bug.

 ## Mobile Responsiveness
 1. The website is tested on [Amiresponsive](http://ami.responsivedesign.is/#) and the screenshot is show as below:
 ![Responsive Screen Shot](https://github.com/Oraclebun/ci-datacentric-project3/blob/master/static/image/readme_image/Amiresponsive.jpg)